Canon T1i vs T6i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Canon EOS Rebel T6i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

-Both the T1i and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the T6i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T1i and T6i can be found, respectively, in the Canon T1i Manual (free pdf) or the online Canon T6i Manual.

 So how do things add up?
 Is the Canon T1i better than the Canon T6i or vice versa?
 The listing below highlights the relative strengths of the two models.